 A growing body of evidence has found that teen brains can be structurally changed by spending long spans of time playing games, watching videos, and doing other activities on digital screens (i.e., “screen time”).

-Now, a study led by experts at Cincinnati Children’s reports that high amounts of screen time can affect brain growth and development at much earlier ages.
+A study led by experts at Cincinnati Children’s reports that high screen time can affect brain growth and development at much earlier ages.

 To estimate media use, the team used ScreenQ, a composite measure developed at Cincinnati Children’s, reflecting American Academy of Pediatrics (AAP) media use guidelines.
 The measure includes access to screens (e.g., in bedrooms, meals), frequency of use (e.g., hours/day), content, and parent-child use together.
 The analyses were controlled for child age, sex, and maternal education level.